 Elina Sinkkonen is Senior Research Fellow at the Finnish Institute of International Affairs.
 She received her doctorate from University of Oxford, Department of Politics and International Relations in 2014.
 Her research interests include Chinese nationalism, public opinion issues in China, authoritarian regimes, regional security in East Asia and domestic-foreign policy nexus in IR theory.
 More information can be found at www.elinasinkkonen.com.
 Her recent publications include: Sinkkonen, Elina.
 2018.
 "China-Russia Security Cooperation: Geopolitical Signalling with Limits."
 FIIA Briefing Paper 231, 1−9.
 Sinkkonen, Elina.
 2018.
 "Pohjois-Korean hullu vuosi 2017."
 [North Korea issue in 2017] Maanpuolustus: turvallisuuspoliittisia tiedonantoja [National defence: Finnish bulletin of security politics] 126, 20−24.
 Sinkkonen, Elina.
 2017. (ed.)
 The North Korean Conundrum: International Responses and Future Challenges.
 FIIA Report 52, 1−112.

-Mr. Olli-Matti Mikkola (PhD) is First Secretary at the Embassy of Finland, Kyiv, Ukraine.
+Mr. Olli-Matti Mikkola (Finnish Defence Forces) is First Secretary at the Embassy of Finland, Kyiv, Ukraine.
 Dr. Mikkola holds a PH.D. in Russian language from the University of Turku, Finland.
 His research focuses on military and security policy issues in Russia and Ukraine.
 In 2018, Mikkola acts as a Visiting scholar in the Wilson Center, Washington DC.